ng-alain/delon/docs/how-to-start.en-US.md

 this.aclService.setFull(true);
 ```

 It is recommended to load the ACL access control permission data before starting.
-For more details, please refer to [Access Control List] (/acl).
+For more details, please refer to [Access Control List](/acl).

 **globalization**

 It is recommended to load the internationalization package first before starting, which will ensure that the page is rendered as the target language after the project is started.
-See [Internationalization] (/docs/i18n) for more details.
+See [Internationalization](/docs/i18n) for more details.

 ### 2, business routing

-Scaffolding top-level routing begins with [routes-routing.module.ts] (https://github.com/ng-alain/ng-alain/blob/master/src/app/routes/routes-routing.module.ts) Its structure is as follows:
+Scaffolding top-level routing begins with [routes-routing.module.ts](https://github.com/ng-alain/ng-alain/blob/master/src/app/routes/routes-routing.module.ts) Its structure is as follows:

 ```ts
 const routes: Routes = [